Bluesmoothie/ft_ls/README.md

 -d : list directories ?\

 ### May add :
--c : like -u but with creation time\
+-o : -l without group\
 -A : do not list . and ..\
 -G : don't list groups in -l\
 -m : comma separated output\
 -n : -l with numeric group and owner\
--o : -l without group\
 -p : append / to directories\
 -S : sort by size\
 -x : sort by line, not column\